SAP-archive/REST_API_Documentation_Guidelines/010_About_Style_And_Standards.html.md

 :white_check_mark: In your request, include the values for the request date, name, and ID.<br>
 :no_entry: In your request, include the values for the request date, name and ID.

-For more details, see the [Serial commas: The price of omission]( https://github.com/YaaS/REST_API_Documentation_Guidelines/wiki/004-Serial-Commas-The-Price-of-Omission) blog post.
+For more details, see the [Serial Commas: The Price of Omission]( https://github.com/YaaS/REST_API_Documentation_Guidelines/wiki/004-Serial-Commas-The-Price-of-Omission) blog post.

 #### Colon vs. semicolon